awslabs/aws-web3-http-provider/README.md

 ## Example

-This example assumes that your AWS IAM credentials have been set previously using one of the methods speficied in [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
+This example assumes that your AWS IAM credentials have been set previously using one of the methods specified in [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
 For example, using environment variables: